gvwilson/sensibleadventures/bookster/bookster.md

 last of the magical darkness to dissipate and reveal the prone figures of the three men who had been holding Klaues.
 One tried to sit up, thought the better of it as the line of bosun's mates reached him, and slumped back to the cobblestones.

 Razi and Klaues disappeared into an alley.
-Erileine swallowed the hurt in her throat and joined the stream of people who were no longer a mob hurrying back to their lives.
+Erileine swallowed the ache in her throat and joined the stream of people—no longer a mob—hurrying back to their lives.

 ---